mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

 A ***Load Balancing rule*** is a configuration that defines how incoming traffic is distributed to the instances within the backend pool.
 It maps a given frontend IP configuration and port to multiple backend IP addresses and ports.
 (There are several types of rules that can be invoked)

 Azure provides multiple Load Balancing services on its platform.
-However, for the purposes of this tutorial we will be focusing soley in the standard load balancing option.
+However, for the purposes of this tutorial we will be focusing soley on the *basic* load balancing option.

 ![back-end-tech-primer](https://github.com/mindmotivate/multicloudclass/assets/130941970/8dcc1936-719e-42b0-be4c-e0a18f7aab38)